brycetolman54/batman/README.md

 # BatMan

-This is a super simple package manager that I am writing to get a bit acquainted with Lua and to mess around with NeoVim.
+This is a super simple plugin manager that I am writing to get a bit acquainted with Lua and to mess around with NeoVim.

 This manager is intended more for personal use, but I have made it public in case any young person is looking around at NeoVim and doesn't want to put in the work to understand one of the more complicated plugin managers at the start.